zene/django-dropzone/README.md

 Core files
 ----------
-If you already have Djanog installed, the files that you are most interested in reside in the django-dropzone/dropzone/dropzone_test folder.
+If you already have Django installed, the files that you are most interested in reside in the django-dropzone/dropzone/dropzone_test folder.